Writing Tips: 171 - 180

 management, leasing, marketing and operations.
 Financial planning,

 capital investment budgeting and pricing.
-Strategic
+Strategic planning,

 business development and market analysis.
-Recruiting,
+Recruiting, training and

 management of interdisciplinary work teams.